oracle-samples/xml-sample-demo/PARTITIONING/Introduction.md

 Executive Overview
 ==================

-The XML DB PARTITIONING example is a browser based demonstration that provides a brief overview of how to store, index, query and update XML content stored in Oracle Database 12c.
+The XML DB PARTITIONING example is a browser based demonstration that provides a brief overview of how to partition XML data based on the contents of the XML documents.
+It is primarily focused on partitioning of Schema based XML that has been stored using the Object-Relational storage mechanism.

 Installation Instructions
 =========================